Sunrise from kanchenjunga

 AccommodationHotel

 After breakfast, you'll head to Ghunsa village and take in the beauty of the Gyabla surroundings.
 The trail winds through a lush forest of rhododendrons and old oak trees.
-The trail from Gyabla to Gunsa features varied terrain, including steep ascents and descents and narrow passages.
-At the same time, the cascading waterfalls and snow-capped peaks will make your trek pleasing and make you forget your challenges.
+The trail from Gyabla to Gunsa features varied terrain, including steep ascents and descents, as well as narrow passages.
+At the same time, the cascading waterfalls and snow-capped peaks will make your trek more pleasant and help you forget your challenges.

 A 4-5-hour walk will take you to Ghunsa, a picturesque village known for its Tibetan culture and hospitality.
 Before reaching Ghunsa, you'll pass through Phale (Phere), a small settlement known for its carpet factory.
 From Phela, the trail leads to two paths: one to Nango La (4776 m) and another to your destination, Ghunsa (3595m).